nhula01/nonMarkovianReservoirComputer/README.txt

 |   └── readme.txt
 │       how to adjust main.ipynb to reproduce the datasets analyzed in Analysis.ipynb
 |
-├── BenchmarkTasks/
+├── Benchmarks/
-│   We analyze the method for mackey glass and sine square task.
+│   We analyze the method for mackey glass, sine square, and narma10.
 │   ├── MackeyGlass_NARMA10/
 |       ├── Analysis_SS.ipynb
 |       |   This file compares the performance between ESN and our non-Markovian quantum system.
-We then proceed to compare the performance of with
-|       |   and without non-Markovianity.
+We then proceed to compare the performance of with and without non-Markovianity.
+The comparison of up to the 9th order is also done here.
 |       ├── main.ipynb
 │       │   Main code for generating the datasets.
 |       ├── ESN_model.py, extracter.py, fitting_model.py, tasks.py, rollover.py, julia files for QED system.